-What are Lasting Powers Of Attorney?
+What are Lasting Powers of Attorney?

-Powers of Attorney (POA) have been serving the public for centuries.
+Powers of Attorney have been serving the public for centuries.
 It is a powerful legal document that allows an individual (such as yourself) to appoint a person of their choice to look after their affairs should they at a later stage need assistance or lack the capacity to manage their affairs themselves.

 If you were to suffer an accident and be confined to bed or hospital, contract an illness or have a more serious accident that permanently incapacitates you or become mentally incapacitated as a result of old age or some other reason, then without a Lasting Power of Attorney (LPA) in place, the ONLY way your financial affairs can be managed is by making an application (by a relative or someone close to you) being to the Court of Protection for Deputyship.

 The application must provide personal information about themselves, their family, their own finances and the relationship with the person they wish to help care for.
 Medical evidence also needs to be obtained.

-This process costs a considerable amount of money and can take anything between 12 weeks and 10 months, by which time your finances could be seriously damaged and your loved ones may not be able to access your money or assets for your and their benefit.
+This process costs a considerable amount of money and can take anything between 12 weeks and 10 months (or longer during COVID-19), by which time your finances could be seriously damaged and your loved ones may not be able to access your money or assets for your and their benefit.
 Even worse, a Judge will make the final decision as to who is appointed as the Deputy and this may not be who you would have wished to manage your affairs.